iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 This example uses a Vertiq 81-08 G2 and a `Pixhawk 6C <https://docs.holybro.com/autopilot/pixhawk-6c/pixhawk-6c-ports#telem-2-port>`_ as the flight controller.
 Since this tutorial is focused specifically on setting up the Vertiq module, the only additional peripheral that is used along with the flight controller is a safety switch.

-The module is powered through its XT-60 connector from a benchtop power supply.
+The module is powered through its XT-60 connector from a bench-top power supply.
 For more information on how to properly power your module, refer to its family page.

 When setting the module's configuration parameters through the Control Center, it should be connected to a PC with a USB-to-UART converter.